<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 Introduction

 Family plays a crucial role in building the foundation of a child's life.
 From emotional to mental strength, children see and learn how to handle difficult situations.
-Families may look different, like Nuclear, Joint, and Extended families.
+Families may look different, such as Nuclear, Joint, and Extended families.
 Each aspect has its own benefits and challenges when it comes to children's growth and development.
 It is crucial to understand the basics of these types of families so parents can know which might suit their family best.

 A nuclear family is where only parents and their kids live together.
 This gives kids the space to be independent, and it is a parenting style that only focuses on them.
 On the other hand, a joint family is where multiple generations live together, from grandparents to uncles and aunties, all under one roof.
 Here, the family follows traditions passed down through generations and is also a great environment for emotional support.
 Extended families may not live together under one roof, but they are deeply connected through interaction, emotional closeness, and values.